ForgeRock/am-external/README.md

 # am-external

 This repository contains OpenAM and AM source code that you can use to modify and extend AM functionality.
-The repository contains branches co-responding to the version of OpenAM/AM that you're extending.
+The repository contains branches corresponding to the version of OpenAM/AM that you're extending.
 At the time of writing this includes;

 Product Version   |  Branch Name
 ------------------|-----------------
 AM 7.2.0          |  releases/7.2.0
+AM 7.1.3          |  releases/7.1.3
 AM 7.1.2          |  releases/7.1.2
 AM 7.1.1          |  releases/7.1.1
 AM 7.1.0          |  releases/7.1.0